harmandeepsingh2007/Induction-Program/README.md

 The second session of the day was delivered by Prof. Nisha, who continued her introduction to the subject of English and Communication Skills.
 She emphasized:

-The role of English in academic and professional settings
+•The role of English in academic and professional settings

-Importance of communication, presentation, and interpersonal skills
+•Importance of communication, presentation, and interpersonal skills

-A continuation of student self-introductions to build confidence and class interaction
+•A continuation of student self-introductions to build confidence and class interaction

 Her engaging teaching style created a comfortable atmosphere for students to participate and express themselves.